 When you construct your policy, the most important thing is to ensure you comply with state and federal laws.
 Federally, the most important laws to consider are the Pregnancy Discrimination Act and the FMLA.
 State laws depend on your business location; if you operate in a state with a PFML program, you are required to provide paid parental leave.

 All parents may require leave to care for a child, including mothers, nonbirth moms, fathers, adoptive parents and other caregivers.
 Every parent benefits from leave policies.

 “Employers should have a policy not just for moms, but for all new parents, including dads, nonbirth moms and parents through adoption and foster care,” advised Missy Narula, founder of Exhale Parent and current CEO of Crankstart.

 By making your policy inclusive, you help all employees who might have a child come into their lives feel supported and protected.

 When creating your parental leave policy, gather input and feedback from various sources, including your HR team, legal representatives and employees who are expecting or have children.
 Use employee surveys to ask your staff what aspects of a parental leave policy would benefit and help them most, what areas they need support in and what you can do to make the policy the best it can be.

 Your policy must be clear and specific on who is eligible for parental leave.
 You can use the FMLA as a guide.
 Under the FMLA, employees must have worked for their organization for at least 12 months or 1,250 hours to qualify for 12 weeks of leave.
 You can adjust the eligibility requirements as you see fit and incorporate state guidelines.

 There are three forms of parental leave you can offer:

-The FMLA does not require employers to offer paid leave, but doing so can help you retain valuable employees.
-Paid leave is a major benefit that many job seekers value highly.
-There are a few ways you can offer paid leave:
+The FMLA does not require employers to offer paid leave.
+However, creating a paid leave policy can help you retain valuable employees.
+Paid leave is a significant benefit many job seekers value highly.